Dubai allows private schools to increase fees by up to 5.2%

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The rate by which schools can adjust their fees is tied to each institute’s recent inspection rating.
+The increase rate is tied to each institute’s rating in inspections that the regulator carries out each year.
 Any fee adjustment by schools must be approved by the KHDA.

 Here are the calculations: